Friday, August 23, 2024

 My new collection of fantasy short stories from Sophont Press, Twelve All in Dread, is now available in ebook for preorder at amazon.com, with paperback soon to follow.

-It includes a dozen stories, six from her "Twelve Witches" series as well as a number of medieval-inspired tales for readers interested in sword and sorcery.
+It includes a dozen stories, six from my "Twelve Witches" series as well as a number of medieval-inspired tales for readers interested in sword and sorcery.
 "The Twelfth Witch" introduces us to the youngest and most powerful of The Twelve All in Dread, Tesseracta Rowan, as she quests in search of her powers and family origins, while other fantasy stories, such as "Rage, Rage, Against the Dying of the Age," return us to the age of Arthurian mystery and romance.
 The collection concludes with a dash of Cthulhu mythos, in "Blood Moon."

 Alternately hilarious, heartbreaking, and chilling, Twelve All in Dread presents a dozen fun and original fantasy stories filled with action and magic.